 Watering of lawns and landscaping around homes on agricultural land is subject to the same domestic sprinkling regulations as residences on non-agricultural lands.
 For more information, follow this link to Residential Sprinkling.

 All metered irrigation services must have a functional isolation valve for the owner to shut off water for maintenance and repairs on-site, and for winterizing/blowing out irrigation systems.
 For more information, see Isolation Valves.

 Water use in excess of the allotment is in violation of District Bylaws and will be charged a metered rate and the service is subject to disconnection for the balance of the irrigation season at the board's discretion.

-Last day for irrigation is October 10, 2017.
+Last day for irrigation will be set prior to October of this year.
 Turn off of services will commence and take approximately 2 weeks.
-If you need to irrigate after October 10th a Special Irrigation Form must be submitted to the office for approval.
+If you need to irrigate after the shut off date a Special Irrigation Form must be submitted to the office for approval.

 Please, think about the water you use and use it wisely.